Steven is a baseball fan who enjoys speculating about rules changes to the game.

-- Freeze framing helps make the judgment calls a clearer, more objective one.
+- Freeze framing helps make the judgment calls clearer, and more objective.

 - Replay challenges should be limited for pace of play, but teams should be welcome to challenge plays whenever needed.
 Attaching the substantial risk (of awarding a run to your opponent) to excess challenges dissuades frivolous challenges.

-Faster Games: The Rules On Time And Inning Limits
+5. Faster Games: The Rules on Time and Inning Limits

 - Pitch clock: 20 seconds from when the batter steps in.
 A pitch clock violation results in an automatic ball.